GBADsInformatics/GBADsDPM.R/README.md

 1.    ```read_params(file_path, file_type)``` reads in a model parameter file in YAML format into a user's R workspace based on a specied ```file_path``` telling R where files are located on a user's system
 2.    ```rpert(n, min, mode, max, lambda = 4)``` generates ```n``` random variates within a given range from the PERT distribution based on specified minimum, maximum, and modal values, where ```x_min``` $<$ ```x_mode``` $<$ ```x_max```.
 Setting ```lambda = 4``` controls the shape (*i.e.*, flatness) of the distribution, effectively placing more or less weight on certain values
-3.   ```run_compartmental_model()``` runs a simulation of the AHLE for a scenario of interest using parameters found in the YAML file.
+3.   ```run_compartmental_model()``` runs a simulation of the DPM for a scenario of interest using parameters found in the YAML file.
 Outputs a CSV file of summary statistcs fr quantities of interest (minimum, 1st quartile, median, mean, third quartile, maximum, and standard deviation) to the user's working directory.
-Reurned values correspond to month 12 over 10000 simulations by default.
+ReTurned values correspond to month 12 over 10000 simulations by default.
+These can then be used to compute the AHLE.

 ## How to Run